Ahmed-Debbiche007/Elasticsearch-Docker/README.md

 * password: *changeme*

 > **Note**
-> Upon the initial startup, the `elastic`, `logstash_internal` and `kibana_system` Elasticsearch users are intialized
+> Upon the initial startup, the `elastic` and `kibana_system` Elasticsearch users are intialized
 > with the values of the passwords defined in the [`.env`](.env) file (_"changeme"_ by default).
 The first one is the
-> [built-in superuser][builtin-users], the other two are used by Kibana and Logstash respectively to communicate with
+> [built-in superuser][builtin-users], the other two are used by Kibana respectively to communicate with
 > Elasticsearch.
 This task is only performed during the _initial_ startup of the stack.
 To change users' passwords
 > _after_ they have been initialized, please refer to the instructions in the next section.